 God calls us to live with excellence and integrity.
 That means that we give a good day’s work for a good day’s pay, and that we try as best we can to live within our means.

 The best way to be happy in this life is to be a blessing to other people.
 That’s true of how we spend our time and certainly true of how we spend our money.

 It’s something I’ve experienced over and over: the more you give away, the more you’ll be blessed.
 When God asks us to give our money away in the form of tithing or other contributions, He’s not trying to take something away from us.
 He’s simply giving us the opportunity to be a part of what He’s doing to meet the needs of others.
 And that’s a part of His purpose and the calling on our lives.

-Whatever you give up now will come back to you one-hundred-fold in this lifetime (see Mark 10:29-30).
-If you want to have an abundant life, then I encourage you to ask God to help you live generously.
+Whatever you give up now will come back to you one-hundred-fold in this lifetime (Mark 10:29-30).
+If you want to have everything God has for you, then I encourage you to ask Him to help you live generously.